kenlukas/teractf/CTFs/teractf2025/Forensics-ZebraInformationPropaganda/README.md

   inflating: customXml/_rels/item1.xml.rels
 ```

 Then it's a matter of finding the right file.
-Since the flag is going to start with "teractf" I ran a recursive `grep` on the directory and found the flag in word/document.xml.
+Since the flag starts with "teractf", I ran a recursive `grep` on the directory and found it in word/document.xml.
 Here's a snippet:

 ![xml](./xml.png)